 The bookmobile serves Portland neighborhoods without a nearby Library branch, individuals and families (particularly those with young children) who may lack transportation or the time to travel, or have health problems.
 We visit over 20 locations throughout the city including schools, residential areas, and special events.
 The bookmobile holds 1,700 items for all ages – fiction, nonfiction, audiobooks, DVDs, graphic novels, picture books and chapter books for kids.
 The bookmobile has wheelchair access, wireless Internet capabilities, and solar panels.

 We also offer our long-standing outreach services for low-mobility and homebound patrons at residential locations.
-In addition, we have collections for borrowing on the honor system at various locations including the Reiche Community Center, the METRO bus station waiting area, and a growing list of coffee houses near you.
+In addition, we have collections for borrowing on the honor system at various locations including the Reiche Community Center and the METRO bus station waiting area.

 While searching for titles in the PPL catalog, you may have noticed items that are located at the “Annex.”
 For the past five years, PPL has had an off-site collection space generously donated by J B Brown that has served as a high-efficiency, minimally staffed, closed-stacks operation for lesser-used collection items.